Private Marrakech to Fes Desert Tour – 3 Days

 Continue southeast through Erfoud, known for its fossils and date market, and Rissani, the historic birthplace of Morocco's ruling Alaouite dynasty.
 By mid-afternoon, the golden waves of Erg Chebbi rise on the horizon.

-Rise early to catch the spectacular sunrise over the Sahara dunes — a breathtaking moment as the light spreads across the golden sand.
+Rise early to catch the spectacular sunrise over the Sahara Desert dunes — a breathtaking moment as the light spreads across the golden sand.
 After breakfast at camp, begin the journey northeast toward Fes — a completely different road from the one you arrived on, through landscapes the Merzouga return tour never reaches.

 The road passes through the stunning Ziz Valley — a fertile corridor of expansive date palm groves and dramatic cliffs, offering perfect photo stops as you wind through its scenic landscapes.
 Continue to Midelt, a small town nestled between the Middle and High Atlas Mountains, for lunch at a local restaurant with serene mountain views.